-Impact of Macroeconomic Disruptions on CIC
+8.19 Impact of Macroeconomic Disruptions on CIC

 During the demonetization phase, the government announced the removal of INR 500 and INR 1,000 notes from the economy which almost constituted 86% of the cash in the economy.
-This had a huge ^{2.15}.
-Impact in reducing the cash in circulation and increasing the number of non-cash transactions such as credit and debit cards, mobile wallets, mobile banking and UPI in the economy.
-But there was a strong bounce-back post the demonetization (By the end of FY 2017, almost 82% of the currency was remonetized 14) phase as witnessed by a growth rate similar to that of pre-demonetization levels 15.
+This had a huge impact in reducing the cash in circulation and increasing the number of non-cash transactions such as credit and debit cards, mobile wallets, mobile banking and UPI in the economy.
+But there was a strong bounce-back post the demonetization (By the end of FY 2017, almost 82% of the currency was remonetized13) phase as witnessed by a growth rate similar to that of pre-demonetization levels14.

 While COVID-19 presented as another macroeconomic disruption to the economy, subsequent lockdowns and the general cautious approach of the public towards hoarding cash for future transactions and to meet unprecedented demands, saw an increased use of cash payments and the high volume of cash withdrawals also led to an increase in CIC.
-CIC in India has grown at approximately 10-12% year-on-year over the last 10 years to reach INR 28 trillion in FY 21.
-This jump in CIC is the sharpest increase, barring the post-demonetization surge.
-India's CIC/GDP ratio in FY 2021, which stood at $^{\sim}$ 15% is the country's largest since Independence.
+CIC in India has grown at approximately 10-12% year-on-year over the last 10 years to reach INR 31.4 trillion in FY 22.
+India's CIC/GDP ratio in FY 2021, which stood at ~ $15\%^{15}$, is the country's largest since Independence.